fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9b.md

 We could and probably should disable some ESlint rules to get the data from the request body.

-Disabling *@typescript-eslint/no-unsafe-assignment* for the destructuring assignment is nearly enough:
+Disabling *@typescript-eslint/no-unsafe-assignment* for the destructuring assignment and calling the [Number](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number/Number) constructor to values is nearly enough:

 ```js
 app.post('/calculate', (req, res) => {